christinecha/gridfolio/README.md

   title: "My Project",
   link: "https://github.com/christinecha/gridfolio",
   imageURL: "https://image.com/image.png",
-  customHeight: true         // only include this if you want this block to
+  customHeight: true,        // only include this if you want this block to
                              // use a unique height, which you'll declare
-                             // in its styles (below) }
+                             // in its styles (below)
+  style: { ... }
+}
 ```

-and you can add [any CSS style properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference), like this:
+and you can add [any CSS style properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) into the style object, like this:

 ```
-{
 style: {
   color: "#818182",
   fontSize: "16px",
   borderRadius: "50%",
   height: "50px"           // you'll either need to set customHeight to
                            // true OR the global squareMode to false }
-}
 ```